sparkartgroup-archive/sparkart.js/README.md

 The following options are available:

-* **templates** - *(object of strings)* - An object containing a list of template names and template contents as strings.
+* **templates** - *(object of strings/functions)* - An object containing a list of template names and template contents as strings or [precompiled Handlebars templates](http://handlebarsjs.com/precompilation.html).
 See [Custom Templates](https://github.com/SparkartGroupInc/sparkart.js/wiki/Custom-Templates) for more information.
 * **preprocessors** - *(object of functions or array)* - An object containing a list of widget names and preprocessor functions.
 See [Preprocessors](https://github.com/SparkartGroupInc/sparkart.js/wiki/Preprocessors) for more information.
 * **reload** - *(boolean or object of booleans)* - Determines whether the page reloads after a method or not.
 Specify a single boolean to set all reload settings at once, or set each reload individually.
 Things that reload: `register`.
 Reload is on by default.
 * **redirect** - *(object of strings)* - Determines where to redirect the customer to after data has been submitted.
 This can be a relative ('/home') or absolute ('http://google.com') URL.